splunk/public-o11y-docs/private-preview/splunk-plugin-for-grafana/integrate-o11y-with-grafana.rst

 =============

 1. Deploy the plugin on :ref:`Kubernetes <deploy-grafana-k8s>` or the :ref:`Grafana Helm chart <deploy-grafana-helm>`.
-2. Learn how to :ref:`configure-grafana-plugin`.
+2. Learn how to :ref:`Configure the Grafana plugin <configure-grafana-plugin>`.